 How do I get there?

-From Ireland, Aer Lingus fly from Dublin to Santiago De Compostela 3 times a week from April-October (Tuesdays, Thursdays and Saturdays) and add an extra Wednesday flight for July and August.
-From Santiago, it is possible to arrange transfers out to your starting point if it is relativel close by.
+From Ireland, Aer Lingus fly from Dublin to Santiago De Compostela 3-5 times a week from April to October.
+From Santiago, it is possible to arrange transfers out to your starting point if it is relatively close by.

-Otherwise, it depends on where you hope to start from, so you might consider flights to Biarritz, Santander, Madrid or Barcelona with Ryanair or Madrid, Bilbao or Barcelona with Aer Lingus.
+Otherwise, it depends on where you hope to start from, so you might consider flights to Biarritz, Madrid or Porto with Ryanair or you can fly to Madrid or Bilbao with Aer Lingus.